Skip to main content

 used to secure the JWP.
 This parameter allows originators to

-the kid value is unspecified.
-Its value MUST be a case-sensitive
+The structure of the kid value is unspecified.

-When used with a JWK, the kid value is used to match a JWK kid
+case-sensitive string.
+When referencing a JWK, the kid value is

 The typ (type) Header Parameter is used by JWP applications to